Multilingualism: In communities

-N.B. the terms given above all refer to situations describing only two languages.
+Note that the terms given above all refer to situations describing only two languages.
 In cases of an unspecified number of languages, the terms polyglossia, omnilingualism, and multipart-lingualism are more appropriate.

-Taxell’s paradox refers to the notion that monolingual solutions are essential to the realization of functional bilingualism, with multilingual solutions ultimately leading to monolingualism.
+Taxell's paradox refers to the notion that monolingual solutions are essential to the realization of functional bilingualism, with multilingual solutions ultimately leading to monolingualism.
 The theory is based on the observation of the Swedish language in Finland in environments such as schools is subordinated to the majority language Finnish for practical and social reasons, despite the positive characteristics associated with mutual language learning.

 Interaction between speakers of different languages

 Whenever two people meet, negotiations take place.
 If they want to express solidarity and sympathy, they tend to seek common features in their behavior.
 If speakers wish to express distance towards or even dislike of the person they are speaking to, the reverse is true, and differences are sought.
-This mechanism also extends to language, as described in the Communication Accommodation Theory.
+This mechanism also extends to language, as described by the communication accommodation theory.

-Some multilinguals use code-switching, which involves swapping between languages.
+Some multilingual people use code-switching, which involves swapping between languages.
 In many cases, code-switching allows speakers to participate in more than one cultural group or environment.
 Code-switching may also function as a strategy where proficiency is lacking.
 Such strategies are common if the vocabulary of one of the languages is not very elaborated for certain fields, or if the speakers have not developed proficiency in certain lexical domains, as in the case of immigrant languages.

 This code-switching appears in many forms.
 If a speaker has a positive attitude towards both languages and towards code-switching, many switches can be found, even within the same sentence.
 If however, the speaker is reluctant to use code-switching, as in the case of a lack of proficiency, he might knowingly or unknowingly try to camouflage his attempt by converting elements of one language into elements of the other language through calquing.
-This results in speakers using words like courrier noir (literally mail that is black) in French, instead of the proper word for blackmail, chantage.
+This results in speakers using terms like courrier noir (literally, mail that is black) in French, instead of the proper word for blackmail in French, chantage.